antononcube/RakuForPrediction-blog/Articles/Dont-use-FEN-to-chess-with-LLMs.md

-Here is a comparison of the original image (_bottom right_) and the chess position plot based on LLM recognitions above:
+Here is a comparison of the original image (_top left_) and the chess position plot based on LLM recognitions above:

 ```raku